 We’ve published a few posts recently about the importance of creating content for your website.
-It doesn’t matter whether you’re running a directory, vacation rental or eCommerce website, content will play a key role in your ability to attract new visitors.
+It doesn’t matter whether you’re running a small business website, an online directory, vacation rental or eCommerce website, content will play a key role in your ability to attract new visitors.
 The objective could be one of many things — boosting product sales, enticing advertisers or establishing yourself as an authoritative source in your niche.

 Since you’re here reading this, let’s assume that you already understand all that.
 But unfortunately, creation is only one-half of the battle.
 The other half involves promotion.
 You need to make sure that your target audience actually sees what you’re publishing, or really, what’s the point?